 – DIY, mediation, or with legal advice.

-Step 2: Draft the Consent Order
+Step 2: Draft the Consent Document

 – By a solicitor or using a trusted online service like Express Divorce.